Masa-Shabib/Masar-Project/README.md

 Hi There !!
-This is our very first Python project and we are very proud about it.
+This is our very first Java project and we are very proud about it.

 # Masar
 ## What is Masar ?